-- Move around on extensive travel no matter what the mode, in order to reduce risk of varicose veins, thrombosis, and swollen ankles or feet.
+- Move around on extensive travel no matter what the model, in order to reduce the risk of varicose veins, thrombosis, and swollen ankles or feet.

 - Keep well hydrated.
 This will diminish the risk of headache and keep up your energy, as well as help maintain a healthy, active digestive system.

 - If flying, request an aisle seat so getting up to move around is easier.